Mediation & Arbitration

 In addition to employment law advice and litigation services, Dana M. Gallup of Gallup Auerbach, provides alternative dispute resolution (ADR) services as both a mediator and arbitrator.
 Many times, mediation and arbitration can be a preferred alternative to litigation for both employers and employees because disputes can be resolved faster, more cost-effectively and with the assistance of an experienced employment attorney.

-Mr. Gallup is certified by the Florida Supreme Court as a civil circuit and county court mediator, and he presently serves on the approved list of mediators of the Miami-Dade and Broward County Circuit Court, as well as the federal United States District Court for the Southern District of Florida.
+Mr. Gallup along with attorney Jacob Auerbach are both certified by the Florida Supreme Court as civil circuit and county court mediators.
+Mr. Gallup also presently serves on the approved list of mediators of the Miami-Dade and Broward County Circuit Court, as well as the federal United States District Court for the Southern District of Florida.

 Mr. Gallup has been selected to serve as mediator by some of the largest and most prestigious employment law firms in Florida and has successfully mediated numerous cases to resolution.
 Additionally, Mr. Gallup has received Florida Supreme Court certified training as an arbitrator and has served in the capacity of an arbitrator in a number of employment law cases.

-Unlike an arbitrator or judge, Mr. Gallup, in his capacity as a mediator, does not render any decision, judgment or verdict in a case.
-Rather, as a neutral mediator, Mr. Gallup works diligently to facilitate a resolution, or settlement, between the parties in an employment law dispute.
+Unlike an arbitrator or judge, the attorneys in their capacity as mediators, do not render any decision, judgment or verdict in a case.
+Rather, as neutral mediators, Mr. Gallup and Mr. Auerbach work diligently to facilitate a resolution, or settlement, between the parties in an employment law dispute.

 At trial, there is usually one winner and one loser, though nobody can predict the outcome with certainty beforehand.
 In mediation, by contrast, both parties can “win” by reaching a negotiated, compromised settlement.
 Additionally, the parties can often times achieve more creative and satisfying objectives through settlement at mediation than they could otherwise achieve in court.